KogarashiNetwork/Kogarashi/example/README.md

 # Circuits Spec
-This describes the circuit used in pallet.
+This describes the circuit used in confidential transfer pallet.

 ## Command